FluidForming Case Study: Appliance Prototyping

 Throughout the entire process, the FFA engineering team quickly responded to the client’s engineering, design, and testing needs on a tight timeline that included quick design iterations and FFA’s responsive production team enabled expedited prototyping.

-Tooling costs: $85,000.
-This includes forming simulation, engineering, consultation, tool design, materials, and tool creation of 11 prototyping and production tools.
+Tooling costs: $160,000.
+This includes forming simulation, engineering, consultation, tool design, materials, and tool creation of 11 different prototyping and production tools.
+(For a total of three different models)

 Tooling reworking costs: $3,900.
 This includes simulation, consultation, tool redesign, tool re-cutting, and production.